samreen-ui/samreen-ui/README.md

 ## Samreen Fatima

-### Full-Stack Mobile Developer | AI/ML Practitioner | Cloud & LLM Integration Specialist
+### Full-Stack Mobile Developer | AI enthusiast

-I am a results-driven software engineer with a strong focus on building intelligent, scalable, and user-centric applications.
-My expertise lies at the intersection of cross-platform mobile development, cloud infrastructure, and applied machine learning.
-I have delivered end-to-end solutions that integrate real-time systems, large language models, and satellite-based analytics to solve real-world problems.
+I am a B.Tech student with a strong foundation in full-stack mobile development, artificial intelligence, and cloud-based systems.
+My technical expertise spans Flutter, React Native, Firebase, Supabase, MongoDB, Firestore, and SQL databases.
+I have implemented and deployed deep learning models such as Inception V3 and VGG16, and machine learning algorithms including Decision Trees and Random Forests (for both classification and regression).

+I have built and deployed scalable solutions that integrate LLMs (Gemini API), Flask-based APIs, real-time satellite data from Google Earth Engine.
+My focus is on creating intelligent, real-time applications that are both impactful and production-ready.

 ---